walles/batterylogger/README.md

 * When starting the app, animate a zoom out from about 24h to max to hint users that zoom affects which in-graph labels are visible.

-* Double tapping should animate the zoom operation so that it's obvious to the user what's happening.

 TODO
 ----